act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 rule_type: atomic

 description: |
-  This rule checks that every text node has minimal color contrast with its background
+  This rule checks that the highest possible contrast of every text node with its background meets the minimal contrast requirement

 accessibility_requirements:
   wcag20:1.4.3: # Contrast (Minimum)